 Climate-dust feedback: Mineral dust is the most abundant aerosol type in the atmosphere, when considering aerosol mass, and affects the climate system by interacting with both longwave and shortwave radiation as well as contributing to the formation of CCN and INP.
-Because dust emissions are sensitive to climate variability (e.g., through changes in the extent of arid land) (Section 6.2.1.2), it has been hypothesized that the climate-dust feedback could be an important feedback loop in the climate system.
+Because dust emissions are sensitive to climate variability (e.g., through changes in the extent of arid land; Section 6.2.1.2), it has been hypothesized that the climate-dust feedback could be an important feedback loop in the climate system.
 Since AR5, an improved understanding of the shortwave absorption properties of dust as well as a consensus that dust particles are larger than previously thought has led to a revised understanding that the magnitude of radiative forcing due to mineral dust is small (Kok et al., 2017; Ryder et al., 2018).
 A recent study notes that global models underestimate the amount of coarse dust in the atmosphere and accounting for this limitation raises the possibility that dust emissions warm the climate system (Adebiyi and Kok, 2020).
 Model predictions of dust emissions in response to future climate change range from an increase (Woodward et al., 2005) to a decrease (Mahowald and Luo, 2003), thus leading to high uncertainties on the sign of the climate-dust feedback.
-Since the AR5, Kok et al. (2018) estimated the direct dust-climate feedback parameter, from changes in the dust direct radiative effect only, to be in the range –0.04 to +0.02 W m–2 °C–1.
-The assessed central value and the 5-95% range of climate-dust feedback parameter based on AerChemMIP ensemble (Table 6.9) is within the range of the published estimate, however both the magnitude and sign of α are model-dependent.
+Since AR5, Kok et al. (2018) estimated the direct dust-climate feedback parameter, from changes in the dust direct radiative effect only, to be in the range –0.04 to +0.02 W m–2 °C–1.
+The assessed central value and the 5–95% range of the climate-dust feedback parameter based on AerChemMIP ensemble (Table 6.9) is within the range of the published estimate, however both the magnitude and sign of α are model-dependent.